-Members are obliged to meet the requirements of Accounting and Professional Ethics Board (APESB) standards and ensure they are acting with sufficient professional competence.
-Where members hold any statutory registration such as company auditor, company liquidator, tax agent, trustee in bankruptcy, financial service licensee or representatives appropriate Continuing Professional Development must be undertaken in the speciality area and meet any prescribed minimum Continuing Professional Development requirements required to maintain such registrations.
+Members must meet the requirements of applicable regulatory standards and ensure they are acting with sufficient professional competence.
+Where members hold any statutory registration such as, without limitation, company auditor, company liquidator, tax agent, trustee in bankruptcy, financial service licensee or representatives appropriate Continuing Professional Development must be undertaken in the speciality area and the Member must meet any prescribed minimum Continuing Professional Development requirements required to maintain such registrations.

-4.9 Other requirements
+4.6 Other requirements

-Members who are undertaking Self Managed Superannuation Funds Audits are required to meet the minimum approved competency standards established independently by CPA Australia, ICAA and NIA and documented in the Professional Schedule.
+Members who are undertaking Self Managed Superannuation Funds Audits are required to meet the minimum approved competency standards established jointly by CPA Australia, ICAA and NIA and documented in the relevant Professional Schedule.